 Chief of Police

-Chief of Police Scairpon was recently selected as the Chief of Police for Marysville, WA Police Department.
+Chief Erik Scairpon began serving as the Chief of Police for Marysville, WA Police Department in 2020.
 He works to build public trust and value employees, practice dispersed ethical leadership, help communities recover from mass violence incidents, and ensure under-served crime victims' needs are met.
 He also serves as a Commissioner for the State Criminal Justice Training Commission and sits on the IACP Computer Crime and Digital Evidence Committee.

-Chief Scairpon previously served as a Captain with the Redmond Police Department overseeing the Operations division.
+Chief Scairpon previously served as a Captain with the Redmond Police Department.
 Since 1998, Scairpon rose through the ranks working in various roles with the Redmond Police Department.
 Erik Scairpon attended the Police Executive Research Forum's Senior Management Institute for Police.
 He earned a master's degree in Organizational Leadership from Saint Mary's University of Minnesota and holds a bachelor's degree in Sociology from the University of Washington.

 Chief Scairpon volunteers his time with Victim Support Services, a statewide crime victims advocacy, education, and awareness non-profit, and participates as a regional leader in the Special Olympics Washington Law Enforcement Torch Run.